-The Board of Directors of the Company held a total of five meetings during the fiscal year 2010.
-No director serving throughout fiscal year 2010 attended fewer than 80% of the aggregate of all meetings of the Board of Directors and the committees of the Board upon which such director served, except Dr. Gussin, who attended 79% of such meetings.
-Mr. Barbier, Dr. Friedmann, Dr. Gussin, Mr. O'Donnell, Mr. Robertson, and Dr. Scannon attended all meetings of the Board of Directors.
+The Board of Directors of the Company held a total of five meetings during the fiscal year 2011.
+No director serving throughout fiscal year 2011 attended fewer than 80% of the aggregate of all meetings of the Board of Directors and the committees of the Board upon which such director served.
+Mr. Barbier, Dr. Friedmann, Mr. O'Donnell, Mr. Robertson, and Dr. Scannon attended all meetings of the Board of Directors.

 We do not have formal policies regarding attendance by members of the Board of Directors at our annual meetings of stockholders, but directors are encouraged to attend annual meetings of the Company's stockholders.
-Two directors attended the 2010 annual meeting of stockholders.
+Two directors attended the 2011 annual meeting of stockholders.